mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ### Missing categories

-One thing I noticed is that not all the venue subcategories were found according to the Foursquare<br>
-categories - subcategories list.
+One thing I noticed is that not all the venue subcategories were found according to the Foursquare categories - subcategories list.
 Therefore this needs to be corrected as well.
-Here is where the fun begins<br>
-as quite a lot of code is necessary to fix this<br>
+Here is where the fun begins as quite a lot of code is necessary to fix this

 ```python